aaren-aras/oncer/README.md

 ## Prerequisites
 This project relies on specific versions of **Node.js** and **Python** to work properly due to weird compatibility issues with [TensorFlow.js](https://www.tensorflow.org/js).
 I've personally found the most success with Node.js [v**20.17**](https://nodejs.org/en/blog/release/v20.17.0) and Python [**3.8.10**](https://www.python.org/downloads/release/python-3810/), but feel free to experiment a bit!

-It also requires data and model files that have not been provided in this repository.
+It also requires data and model files that haven't been provided in this repository.
 Download the brain MRI scans from [here](https://www.kaggle.com/datasets/praneet0327/brain-tumor-dataset/data), create a subfolder named `data` inside the `api` folder, and place the downloaded `Brain_Tumor_Dataset` folder inside it (`api/data/Brain_Tumor_Dataset`).
-The Python files in `api/src/utils` will handle the rest (see setup instructions below).
+Then, you'll want to run the Python files in `api/src/utils` to build and train the CNN model, as shown below.

-## Issues
-TBA

 ## Setup
 ```bash